Invoice Requirements in Brazil: Legal Rules for 2026

 Penalties

 Run parallel tests whenever you onboard a new SKU cluster so NCM, CFOP, and ICMS benefit flags validate in a sandbox before the first production NF-e leaves your ERP.
 Name a custodian for XML archives so auditors receive full chains, not email attachments alone.
-Monthly, reconcile issued access keys to revenue recognition entries; breaks between fiscal and management reporting are where state auditors focus first.
+Monthly, reconcile issued access keys to revenue recognition entries.

 Template link